mlrun/mlrun/README.md

     print(run.artifact('model'))

-in this example the task defines our run spec (parameters, inputs, secrets, ..) . we run this task on a `dask` runner (local or clustered), and print out the result output (in this case the `model` artifact) or watch the progress of that run.
+in this example the task defines our run spec (parameters, inputs, secrets, ..) . we run this task on a `dask` function (local or clustered), and print out the result output (in this case the `model` artifact) or watch the progress of that run.

-we can run the same `task` on different runners, enabling code portability and re-use, or we can use the same `runner` to run different tasks or parameter combinations with minimal coding effort.
+we can run the same `task` on different functions, enabling code portability and re-use, or we can use the same `function` to run different tasks or parameter combinations with minimal coding effort.

-moving from run on a local notebook, to running in a container job, a scaled-out framework or an automated workflow engine like KubeFlow is seamless, just swap the runtime/runner.
+moving from run on a local notebook, to running in a container job, a scaled-out framework or an automated workflow engine like KubeFlow is seamless, just swap the runtime/function.

 ### Automated parametrization, artifact tracking and logging